Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: conclusion

 \section{conclusion}

-In summary, we have shown how to realize the J-C Model with the collective NVEs fermionic mode.
-The model provides a possibility for engineering arbitrary entangled states of two distant NVEs coupled to a superconducting cavity with a tunable quantum qubit.
-The coupling between the qubit and the NVEs is induced by the nonresonant cavity mode, which is always in the vacuum state.
-Thus the evolution of the system is insensitive to cavity decay.
-With the help of shift microwave pulse, the qubit alternately resonantly interacts with the two NVEs.
-The idea can also be used for preparation of NOON states, N-dimensional entangled states and coherent states of two NVEs.
-The scheme can be applied to more NVEs and opens up a way to implement quantum information processing with NVEs-circuit cavity system.
+In summary, we have shown how to realize the J-C model with collective NVE spin modes.
+With the help of shift microwave pulses, a tunable qubit alternately resonant interacts with two NVEs, which are coupled to a superconducting cavity.
+The model provides a possibility for engineering arbitrary entangled states of two distant NVEs.
+The coupling between the qubit and the NVEs is induced by the non-resonant cavity mode, which is always in the vacuum state.
+Thus, the evolution of the system is insensitive to cavity decay.
+The idea can also be used for the preparation of NOON states, N-dimensional entangled states and coherent states of two NVEs.
+What's more, the scheme can be applied to more NVEs and opens up a way to implement quantum information processing with NVEs-circuit cavity system.